Chua Lam

 Chua Lam (蔡澜 (蔡瀾), 18 August 1941 – 25 June 2025) was a Hong Kong columnist, food critic and occasional television host.
 He was also a film producer for the Hong Kong film studio Golden Harvest.

-Chua Lam has extensive connections in the cultural world and is well-known to Jin Yong, Ni Kuang, and James Wong Jim, who are collectively considered one of the "Four Great Talents of Hong Kong".
+Chua Lam has built a reputation in the cultural world, with ties to esteemed individuals like Jin Yong, Ni Kuang, and James Wong Jim, who are collectively considered the "Four Great Talents of Hong Kong".
 From 1989 to 1990, he co-hosted Asia Television's classic adult talk show "Celebrity Talk Show" with the latter two.
 The show was widely popular with audiences and earned the media accolades as one of "Hong Kong's Three Great Mouths."

 Early life

 Chua was born in Singapore in 1941.
 His father originally named him 蔡南 (Teochew: Chùa Lâm; Pinyin: Cài Nán), meaning born in Nanyang (南洋).
 But when the name was sent back to the ancestral hall in the Teochew hometown, it was discovered that someone in the previous two generations already had the same name, so it could not be used.
 However, his birth certificate had already been registered as "Chua Lam", so his Chinese name was eventually changed.

 Chua, had an elder sister and brother and one younger brother.

 As a child, Chua lived above a cinema, always in sight of the screen, and his passion for movies grew.
 Influenced by his father, he read extensively, publishing his first article in the Nanyang Siang Pau at the age of 14.
 Because he disliked studying, he attended several primary schools.
 For secondary school, he attended The Chinese High School in Bukit Timah, Singapore, studying Chinese in the mornings and English in the afternoons at another school.
 Chua originally hoped to study painting in France, but at 18 decided to study abroad in Japan.

 Chua attended Nihon University in Chiyoda, Tokyo, Japan and enrolled in the Department of Film Directing of the College of Art.
 While studying, Chua worked part-time for Shaw Brothers Studio as a manager and translator in Japan.